 |Enabling Values||Institutional Values|

-||National Security: We advance national security by ensuring the proper classification, safeguarding, sharing, and declassification of information pertaining to national defense or foreign of the United States|
+|Integrity: We act in accordance with the highest standards of conduct.
+We are honest, transparent, and accountable in our efforts to protect national security and public interest.||National Security: We advance national security by ensuring the proper classification, safeguarding, sharing, and declassification of information pertaining to national defense or foreign relations of the United States|

 |Collective Expertise: Our success depends on the expertise of our team.
 We value and respect the knowledge and skills that each of us brings to our work and collaborate to achieve our mission and goals.||Public Trust: We strive to uphold the public's confidence in open, effective government by assessing and improving programs intended to protect, share, and release information.|

 |Leadership: We enable, motivate, and inspire each other and the executive branch to properly safeguard and provide access to U.S. Government information.||Constituent Needs: We value the input of our partners and are committed to advising, assisting, and advocating for the American public; federal, state, local, and tribal governments; industry; and private sector entities.|